 A sleep method that is controlled by a generalized clock.
-Since the time is expressed as a HighResolutionTime58, this method is an accurate timer with nanosecond granularity.
+Since the time is expressed as a HighResolutionTime, this method is an accurate timer with nanosecond granularity.
 The actual resolution available for the clock and even the quantity it measures depends on clock.
-The time base is the given Clock59.
+The time base is the given Clock.
 The sleep time may be relative or absolute.
 When relative, then the calling thread is blocked for the amount of time given by time, and measured by clock.
 When absolute, then the calling thread is blocked until the indicated value is reached by clock.
 When the given absolute time is less than or equal to the current value of clock, the call to sleep returns immediately.

-It is permissible to call sleep when control is in an AsyncEventHandler60.
+Calling sleep is permissible when control is in an AsyncEventHandler.
 The method cause the handler to sleep.